Ireland says gap between EU and UK on Brexit 'very wide'

+Johnson will hold his first meeting with European Commission President Jean-Claude Juncker on Monday but signs of a breakthrough remained distant with his government’s Northern Irish allies pouring cold water on suggestions the contentious border “backstop” could be reworked.

-With Prime Minister Boris Johnson vowing to take Britain out of the EU on Oct.
+With Johnson vowing to take Britain out of the EU on Oct.
 31 with or without a deal, the EU has focused in recent days on whether the main disagreement - over plans to guarantee the border in Ireland remains open - can be bridged.

 A deal reached last year with Johnson’s predecessor Theresa May would guarantee regulatory alignment between Northern Ireland and EU member Ireland to help keep goods flowing.
 But the British parliament rejected it three times.